Parent and child visiting a childcare provider in Canada

 8. Location and Convenience

-Lastly, consider the provider’s location.
+Lastly, consider the provider's location.
 Is it close to your home or workplace?
-Does the schedule align with your family’s needs?
-A convenient location can make drop-offs and pickups much easier to manage.
+Does the schedule align with your family's needs?
+A convenient location can make drop-offs and pickups much easier to manage — and a few extra minutes each morning can make or break a sustainable routine for a working family.

 FAQs About Choosing a Childcare Provider